MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

      **Note** - If your are auto-logged into Yammer as DebraB, then you will need to manually log out.
 You credentials / access were cached.
 Once you log out and sign-in, your Yammer session should deny access.

-4. Close the tab and return to the Conditional Access blade.
+4. Close the tab and return to the Conditional Access page.

 5. Select the **Yammer conditional access** policy.

 6. Under **Enable policy**, select **Off** and then select **Save**.

-### Exercise 3 - Test conditional access policies with "What if"
+### Exercise 2 - Test conditional access policies with "What if"

 #### Task - Use What if to test conditional access policies

 1. Open the portal menu and then select **Azure Active Directory**.

-1. On the Azure Active Directory blade, under **Manage**, select **Security**.
+1. On the Azure Active Directory page, under **Manage**, select **Security**.

-1. On the Security blade, in the left navigation, select **Conditional access**.
+1. On the Security page, in the left navigation, select **Conditional access**.

 1. Select **What if**.